jrblevin/markdown-mode/README.md

     this variable buffer-local allows `markdown-mode` to override the default behavior induced when the global variable is non-nil.

-  * `markdown-make-gfm-checkboxes-buttons` - Whether GitHub Flavored
+  * `markdown-make-gfm-checkboxes-buttons` - Whether GitHub
-    Markdown style checkboxes should be turned into buttons that can be toggled with mouse-1 or RET.
-If non-nil buttons are enabled, the default is t.
+    Flavored Markdown style task lists (checkboxes) should be turned into buttons that can be toggled with mouse-1 or RET.
+If non-nil (default), then buttons are enabled.
 This works in `markdown-mode` as well as `gfm-mode`.

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing <kbd>M-x customize-group RET markdown-faces</kbd>